-On T2K, we're currently in the process of updating the analysis using more data taken during 2019/2020, and using better models of the experiment, all thanks to the continuing dedicated work of all our collaborators.
+T2K is currently in the process of updating the analysis using more data taken during 2019/2020, and using better models of the experiment, all thanks to the continuing dedicated work of all our collaborators.
 Many of us are also working on upgrades of the neutrino beamline, the Near Detectors and the Far Detector, to squeeze out more science from the neutrino beam.
 Our results published in Nature are the strongest constraint on the CP violating phase in neutrinos to date, but we have only taken about half of our allocated data.
-There is much more to come and the prospects are truly exciting.
-As we continue, we're including the work of even more people than the analyses that came before, and we hope they, like us, get their share of the pleasant, stressful, lovely, frustrating, and ultimately rewarding experience of being on an international science collaboration such as T2K.
+There is much more to come and the prospects are truly exciting for all of us.
+As we continue, we're including the work of even more people than the analyses that came before; new students, scientists and professors.
+We hope they, like us, get their share of the pleasant, stressful, lovely, frustrating, and ultimately rewarding experience of being on an international science collaboration such as ours.